compileman/transfer_data_by-TCP_IP/README.md

-# transfering data in the sctructure by local net using TCP\IP protocol
+# transfering data in the sctructure by TCP\IP protocol